ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 Video files with transparency are best.
 These can be created in apps such as Adobe After Effects, and should be saved as Apple ProRes 4444, WebM or HVEC video formats.
 (Other formats will play, but won't have transparency.)

-There are 3 ways to create ann Animated Overlay:
+There are 3 ways to create an Animated Overlay:

 * Drag a movie file from the Finder into the [Overlays Window](#managing-your-overlays).
 * Select <samp>New Animated Overlay</samp> in the <samp>Overlays</samp> menu at the top of your display